Skip to main content

 Note: Adding this will destabilize the VM where this is run from.

-sudo tc qdisc del dev cni root
+sudo tc qdisc del dev $IFACE root